Heathcote (NSW)

 Heathcote hosts a notably older demographic compared to the national average

-The median age in Heathcote is 43 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 85 years and above constitute 5.2% of the population, while those aged 25 to 34 make up 8.3%.
-Between 2021 and present, the proportion of individuals aged 15 to 24 has increased from 11.2% to 12.4%, while the percentage of those aged 25 to 34 has decreased from 9.7% to 8.3%.
-By 2041, demographic projections indicate significant changes in Heathcote's age structure.
-The 75 to 84 age group is projected to grow by 216 people (47%) from 463 to 680.
-Notably, the combined total population growth for those aged 65 years and above will account for 87%, reflecting Heathcote's aging demographic trend.
-Conversely, the populations of those aged 5 to 14 and 25 to 34 are expected to decline.
+The median age in Heathcote is 43 years, considerably higher than Greater Sydney's average of 37 years and exceeding the national average of 38 years.
+The age profile shows that those aged 85 years or above make up 5.0% of the population, while those aged 25 to 34 years comprise only 8.0%.
+Between 2021 and present, the proportion of individuals aged 15 to 24 years has increased from 11.2% to 12.5%, whereas the percentage of those aged 25 to 34 years has decreased from 9.7% to 8.0%.
+By 2041, demographic projections indicate significant shifts in Heathcote's age structure.
+The number of individuals aged 75 to 84 years is projected to increase by 206 people (43%), from 476 to 683.
+Notably, the combined population of those aged 65 years or above will account for 87% of total population growth, reflecting Heathcote's aging demographic profile.
+Conversely, the populations of those aged 25 to 34 years and 5 to 14 years are expected to decline.

 Frequently Asked Questions - Age